 There were three of us on the panel – myself, a parent who prefers to send my children to elite schools, another parent who transferred her son from an elite school to a neighborhood school and the recent graduate.
 Our hosts were the affable Cheryl Fox and Tim Oh, who facilitated the discussion with questions directed at each party, thereby rendering it less of a discussion and more of a Q&A session.

 A couple of issues brought up on the show were inadequately addressed and I will like to do so here.

 1. Given the local parents’ obvious preference of Branded School over Neighbourhood School, is the perception of these schools valid?

 For me, perception is objective and can be changed.
-For the first three years, Tanjong Katong Primary School was a neighbourhood school in the East that local parents ignored, until its reputation for being a school with a good mix of local and expatriate students and the school’s focus on leadership qualities permeated into the local parents’ consciousness.
+For the first three years, Tanjong Katong Primary School was a neighborhood school in the East that local parents ignored, until its reputation for being a school with a good mix of local and expatriate students and the school’s focus on leadership qualities permeated into the local parents’ consciousness.
 Overnight, the school became a “branded” school with a long line of Singaporean students queuing at its gates.

-Thus, the validity of local parents’ perceptions on “branded” or “neighbourhood” schools are immaterial.
+Thus, the validity of local parents’ perceptions on “branded” or “neighborhood” schools are immaterial.
 What the Ministry of Education (MOE) should focus on is the task of ensuring that all schools provide equal, if not different/varied opportunities to the school-age children of Singapore.
 MOE should also take great care to eliminate the unhealthy need to “label” schools and segregate its students.

 Finally, elite schools often have very high functioning parents who work hard to ensure that the school culture meets their children’s needs and vice-versa.
-When the playing field is more even, local parents will not have a preference for “branded” or “neighbourhood” schools, but a choice selection of good schools best suited to their children’s talents or personality.
+When the playing field is more even, local parents will not have a preference for “branded” or “neighborhood” schools, but a choice selection of good schools best suited to their children’s talents or personality.

 2. Are parents wrong to plan an academic route for their children?